AWS HPC Batch Worker Manager

 2. Each task is serialized with cloudpickle and either passed inline (≤ 28 KB) or uploaded to S3.

 4. Inside the Batch container, a runner script (batch_job_runner.py) deserializes the task, executes the function, and writes the result to S3.
+For array jobs, each child container uses its AWS_BATCH_JOB_ARRAY_INDEX to pick the correct payload.

 5. The worker manager polls for job completion, fetches the result from S3, and returns it to the scheduler.

 A semaphore limits concurrent Batch jobs (--max-concurrent-jobs) to prevent exceeding AWS service quotas.
+All AWS API calls run in a thread pool to avoid blocking the heartbeat loop.

 Configuration Reference